| The Implant Imperative:Enrolling the Patient as a Partner

 difference.
 Treatment needs to begin at whatever stage they

-To establish a basis for relationship and trust,
+are at present.
+Trust To establish a basis for relationship and trust,

 I create an environment where patients can freely express